freenas/freenas-docs/userguide/zfsprimer.rst

 Instead, a group of disks, known as a *vdev*, are built into a ZFS *pool*.
 Filesystems are created from the pool as needed.
 As more capacity is needed, identical vdevs can be striped into the pool.
 In
-%brand%, :ref:`Volume Manager` can be used to create or extend ZFS pools.
+%brand%, :ref:`Volume Manager` is used to create or extend ZFS pools.
 After a pool is created, it can be divided into dynamically-sized datasets or fixed-size zvols as needed.
 Datasets can be used to optimize storage for the type of data being stored as permissions and properties